 The program is open to individuals who have completed an undergraduate degree and who meet the minimum admission requirements of the Graduate School and the department.
 Entering students who do not have undergraduate majors in communicative disorders will typically be required to take prerequisite course work, which may lengthen the time require to earn a graduate degree.

-All potential master’s degree applicants must meet the Graduate School’s admission requirements, as well as department-specific requirements.
+Applicants must meet the Graduate School’s admission requirements, as well as department-specific requirements.

 You must complete the following undergraduate courses before beginning graduate course work: